Treatment related side effects

-When its urgent that you contact the hospital
+When it is urgent that you contact the hospital for treatment related side effects

 If it is a MEDICAL EMERGENCY CALL 000.

-You may have one or more of the following symptoms.
+You may have one or more of the following symptoms of treatment related side effects.
 If so, please contact us straight away on (03) 8559 5000 and ask for the registrar.

 Infection